danielroedl/vsc-meld-diff/README.md

 # Usage with vscode diff editor
 Comparisons performed with the vscode internal diff editor can be shown with meld by pressing the icon in the context area of the editor at the top right.
-Not all types of diffs are supported (e.g. diff views created by other extensions).
-If the content of a diff editor is not supported please use the clipboard diff function.

 ![Shortcut to open from vscsode diff editor](images/diff_editor.png)